Who I Am

 Hi!
 I’m Edee.

-My last year of high school, surveys were given to all of us seniors.
-One of the questions asked us where we would be in 20 years.
+In my senior year of high school, surveys were passed out to all of us.
+One of the questions asked where we would be in 20 years.
 The answers were typed up and compiled in a packet, which is in my memorabilia box.
 The page with my answers says,

 “Edee’s most wonderful fantasy is to find an island to live on; she’d pick berries and spear fish, and he’d build their hut.”